aaab1141/ASEN6337/Final_Project/README.md

 ## How to Use this?

-TBH this will probably be a little annoying but it would be possile to run things if you really wanted too.
+TBH this will probably be a little annoying but it would be possible to run things if you really wanted too.

 ### Data